shanecoen/code-institute-portfolio-3/README.md

 4. Either login or create new account if using heroku for the first time
 5. From the Heroku dashboard, click create new app
 6. Create a new unique name for your app, select your region and click create app
 7. A new heroku app has now been created.
 You are then presented with a number of tabs at the time of the screen.
 Select the settings tab.
-Its very important that this selection is selected before proceeding to deployment
+Its very important that this is selected before proceeding to deployment
 8. Naviagte to Config Vars section and click reveal config vars button
 9. Add new config var: key = PORT and value = 8000
 10. Navigate to the Buildpacks section and click on Add Buildpack, select Python and save changes
 11. Click on Add Buildpack once again and select node.js.
 Save changes
 12. Once selected make sure Python is listed above node.js in the dashboard
-13. Naviagte once again to the top of the screen and select the Deploy tab
+13. Navigate once again to the top of the screen and select the Deploy tab
 14. In the deployment method section, select GitHub and confirm the connection.
 15. Once the app is connected to GitHub, search for the repository name and click connect.
 16. Scroll to bottom of screen and if desired you can choose to enable automatic deploys.
 This will ensure the app is updated every time code is pushed to GitHub.
 You can also choose to manually deploy if preferred.